 Bef.
 1360, John knighted.

 1360, John was “out of work” because of the peace of Bretigny.
-He became a mercenary, attacking Burgandy and the Pope’s territory of Avignon.
+He became a mercenary, attacking Burgundy and the Pope’s territory of Avignon.

 5/1361, The Pope paid the Marquis of Montferrat to employ John’s band of soldiers in his wars against Milan.
 John’s group received 10,000 of 60,000 francs paid on enlistment of soldiers.

 1363, The Marquis ended his war with Milan.
-John and his band of 1000 lances took service with the Pisans.
-John became Commander-in-chief in the wars against Florence.
+John and his band of 1000 lances took service with the Pisans [Italy was not a nation, but a collection of independent city-states.]
+John became commander-in-chief in the wars against Florence.
 He was described as “rather above the middle height, with libs strongly knit, a fresh complexion, and brown hair and eyes.”
 His group was called the White Company of Free Lances.

 1363, John heir to his older brother John.
 His brother Nicholas and others held the manoral court as trustees for Sir John who was “in the wars beyond the seas.”